iTsluku/functional-programming/README.md

 + variables don't vary
 + I/O, work with files, interoperate with other programming languages (using monads)
-+ easy to parallelize and run efficient on multicore hardware (because no state to share) +
++ easy to parallelize and run efficient on multicore hardware (because no state to share)
++ definitions can be used to write proofs of properties (-> validate)
++ easier to refactor
 + property-based testing (QuickCheck)
 + practical (approach of choice)
 + embedded DSLs

 ### functions
-input (arguments/ parameters) -> output operate over particular types describe how particular data values are related used in writing expressions to be evaluated by the implementation (~rule: verbs)
+input (arguments/ parameters) -> output
+operate over particular types
+describe how particular data values are related
+used in writing expressions to be evaluated by the implementation
+(~rule: verbs)

 ### types
 collection of values/ objects
-model/represent objects in specific problem domains (~rule: Nouns)
+model/represent objects in specific problem domains
+~rule: Nouns)

 ### definitions
 name :: type
 name = expression

 ###function composition
 f1 . f2 -- output of f1 becomes the input of f2
 combine functions (-> create new function)